minio/docs/docs/how-to-use-minio-server-side-encryption-with-aws-cli.md

 # <a name="security-notice"></a> Security-Related Notes

-* The Minio server will reject any SSE-C request made over an insecure (non-TLS) connection as per the S3 specification the.
+* The Minio server will reject any SSE-C request made over an insecure (non-TLS) connection per the S3 specification.
 This means that SSE-C requires TLS / HTTPS, and an SSE-C request contains the encryption key.
 * If an SSE-C request is made over a non-TLS connection, the SSE-C encryption key must be treated as compromised.
 * Per the S3 specification, the `content-md5` returned by an SSE-C PUT operation does not match the MD5 sum of the uploaded object.
 * The Minio server uses a tamper-proof encryption scheme to encrypt objects and does not save the encryption key, which means you are responsible for managing encryption keys.
 If you lose the encryption key for an object, you will lose that object.